 Criminal Practice – 4 credit hours (practicum)

 Includes both substantive instruction and skills training on pre- and post-trial criminal practice issues.
 Students will prepare written motions and participate in simulated in-class exercises involving indictment and charging decisions, client relations, bail and release, investigation, discovery, preliminary hearings, pre-trial motions, guilty pleas, sentencing, and probation.
 The course focuses on both defense and prosecution issues and students will have the opportunity to experience both sides of criminal practice through in-class exercises.
 Prerequisites: Criminal Law; Criminal Procedure; and Evidence

 Criminal Procedure – 3 credit hours (required course)

-Debtor-Creditor Law – 3 credit hours (capstone elective)
+Debtor-Creditor Law – 3 credit hours (capstone and state practice elective)

 Dispute Resolution – 2 credit hours (required course)